 The number of homes sold in the region serviced by the Newfoundland and Labrador Association of REALTORS® was 400 units in September 2019.
-This was a 23.8% jump from September 2018 and is back in line with the five and 10-year averages for the month.
+This was a 23.8% jump from September 2018 and was back in line with the five and 10-year averages for the month.

 On a year-to-date basis, home sales totalled 3,006 units over the first nine months of the year, up 7.4% from the same period in 2018.
 It stood above 2017 as well.